Communication disorder

 A communication disorder is any disorder that affects an individual's ability to comprehend, detect, or apply language and speech to engage in dialogue effectively with others.
+This also encompasses deficiencies in verbal and non-verbal communication styles.
 The delays and disorders can range from simple sound substitution to the inability to understand or use one's native language.
+This article covers subjects such as diagnosis, the DSM-IV, the DSM-V, and examples like sensory impairments, aphasia, learning disabilities, and speech disorders.

 Diagnosis

 Disorders and tendencies included and excluded under the category of communication disorders may vary by source.
 For example, the definitions offered by the American Speech–Language–Hearing Association differ from those of the Diagnostic Statistical Manual 4th edition (DSM-IV).

-Gleanson (2001) defines a communication disorder as a speech and language disorder which refers to problems in communication and in related areas such as oral motor function.
+Gleason (2001) defines a communication disorder as a speech and language disorder which refers to problems in communication and in related areas such as oral motor function.
 The delays and disorders can range from simple sound substitution to the inability to understand or use one's native language.
 In general, communication disorders commonly refer to problems in speech (comprehension and/or expression) that significantly interfere with an individual's achievement and/or quality of life.
 Knowing the operational definition of the agency performing an assessment or giving a diagnosis may help.

 Persons who speak more than one language or are considered to have an accent in their location of residence do not have a speech disorder if they are speaking in a manner consistent with their home environment or that is a blending of their home and foreign environment.

+Other conditions, as specified in the Cincinnati Children's Health Library (2019), that may increase the risk of developing a communication disorder include: